Pingpayio/ping-checkout/host/README.md

-# everything.market
+# host

-Server host for the marketplace with authentication and Module Federation.
+Server host for the application with authentication and Module Federation.

 ## Architecture